College of Business and Technology

 Accreditation

-The Business Programs within the NEIU College of Business and Technology are accredited by AACSB International -- the Association to Advance Collegiate Schools of Business (denoted below by * ).
-Of the more than 16,000 business programs worldwide only 5% have been awarded AACSB Accreditation.
-For more information about AACSB Accreditation please see their website: www.aacsb.edu.
+All Business Programs within the College of Business and Technology at Northeastern Illinois University are accredited by AACSB International -- the Association to Advance Collegiate Schools of Business (denoted below by *), a distinction earned by few than 5% of the more than 16,000 business programs worldwide.
+For more information about AACSB Accreditation please see their website.

 Degree Programs